Aqueducts on the Canal du Midi

 Aqueducts on the Canal du Midi allow the canal to intersect and cross over natural streams.
 There are two exceptions, the first is the Herbettes Aqueduct where it crosses a four-lane highway in Toulouse.
-Another exception is where it intersections with the Libron river and the crossing is accomplished via the Ouvrages du Libron.
+Another exception is where it intersects with the Libron river and the crossing is accomplished via the Ouvrages du Libron.

 Aqueducts on the Canal du Midi will be named either as an aqueduct (aqueduc) or a canal bridge (pont-canal).
 In most cases, the aqueduct is a more simple structure, just allowing the stream to pass under the canal.
 The pont-canal, on the other hand, is a much larger bridge style structure with perhaps more than one arch.